 Talent Grants: CF and the CF Foundation provide a number of talent grants each year for participation in campus activities.
 A student must enroll at least half time in order to receive a talent grant, but preference may be given to students enrolled full time.
 Talent grant recipients are recommended to the Office of Financial Aid by the appropriate department head or program advisor.
-Talent grants are provided in athletics, drama, music, dance, theatre, publications, activity board, Brain Bowl, forensics and more.
+Talent grants are provided in athletics, drama, music, dance, theatre, publications, Student Activities Board, Brain Bowl, forensics and more.
 Learn more at CF.edu/studentlife.

 CF Academic Merit Scholarship: CF has established scholarships that will be awarded to seniors in high school in Citrus, Levy and Marion counties.
 Attempts will be made to award students from every high school (if funding permits).
-Recommendations for these scholarships should be made by the high school principals or their designees to the director of Admissions and Records by the announced spring deadline date.
+Recommendations for these scholarships should be made by the high school principals or their designees to the director of Admissions and Records by the announced spring deadline.
 Each scholarship is awarded over a four-semester fall/spring period commencing after high school graduation.
 The student must enroll full time in order to receive the scholarship.
 Initial recipients must have a 3.3 GPA to qualify.
 To be eligible for renewal, a student must maintain a cumulative CF grade point average of 3.0 or higher.

-Community of Scholars Scholarship: CF has established scholarships for eligible students in the Honors Institute Community of Scholars program.
-Eligible students must be Florida residents and must meet the requirements to participate in the Community of Scholars program.
-Recommendations for awards are made by the Community of Scholars program advisor to the Office of Financial Aid.
+Community of Scholars Scholarship: CF has established scholarships for eligible students in the Honors Institute.
+Eligible students must be Florida residents and must meet the requirements to participate in the Honors Institute.
+Recommendations for awards are made by the program advisor to the Office of Financial Aid.
 See Honors Programs (p.
-82) for additional information about the Community of Scholars Program.
+76) for additional information about the Honors Institute.